 After configuring a job, you can access file versions using NSS File Version Utility or Web based Archive function using Novell NetStorage.
-For more information on restoring files, see OES 2 SP3: Novell Archive and Version Services 2.1 User Guide (http://www.novell.com/documentation/oes2/ bkup_arc_user_lx_nw/index.html?page=/documentation/oes2/bkup_arc_user_lx_nw/data/ front.html#front).
+For more information on restoring files, see OES 11 SP3: Novell Archive and Version Services User Guide.

 You must LUM-enable the user who needs to restore the file versions using NSS File Version Utility.
 To do this, Click the Linux User Management > Enable Users for Linux task.